 Most PT PMAs in Indonesia appoint a local director to smoothen the company registration process.
 Meanwhile, the company can have time to prepare the documents for the “real” owner and/or director to have a legal working permit.

 When the working permit is ready for a foreign new director to take over the PT PMA, the company, through the GMS meeting, makes a decision of his/her appointment.

-A public notary will then issue an amendment of Article of Association.
-The next process is to get Tax Registration Code Number (NPWP) for the new director or commissioners.
-Then, submit the copy of this NPWP and the copy of the amendment to notify the Ministry of Law and Human Right.
+A public notary will then issue an amendment to the Article of Association.
+The next process is to get the Tax Registration Code Number (NPWP) for the new director or commissioners.
+Then, submit the copy of this NPWP and the copy of the amendment to notify the Ministry of Law and Human Rights.

 Before a PT PMA decides to do some restructuring, the company should follow these regulations:

-The common documents to complete the restructuring process is basically all the company’s documents and permits.
+The common documents to complete the restructuring process are basically all the company’s documents and permits.
 They include Tax Registration Code Number (NPWP), Article of Establishment, Article of Association, and a valid passport.